sean-smith/scale-out-computing-on-aws/docs/security/backup-restore-your-cluster.md

 This will open a regular EC2 launch instance or EFS wizard.
 Specify the parameters (VPC, Subnet, Security Group, IAM role ...) you want to use and click "Restore Backup"

 !!!info "Restore Role"
+    - By default, you can only apply `SchedulerIAMRole` or `ComputeNodeIAMRole` to the EC2 resource you are restoring.
+If you want to restore one EC2 instance with a different role, you must edit `iam:PassRole` policy of your `SOCA-Backup` role.
-    Make sure to use the `SOCA-Backup` IAM role created by SOCA during initial installation.
+    - Make sure to use the `SOCA-Backup` IAM role created by SOCA during initial installation.
 If you want to use the default role created by AWS Backup, make sure to add `iam:PassRole` permission.

 ### How to delete a backup ?